 Now, I’m finally getting to my favorite part of the series!
 Disneyland Resort Hotels.
-Disneyland has three official hotels with a fourth hotel coming in 2021.
+Disneyland has three official hotels.
 All three are a little bit pricey, but even if a Disneyland Hotel is outside of your budget, there are a ton of activities, food, and drink to be explored at the resorts.
 Most of them completely suitable, if not made for, adults.

 Check out our other three Guides to Disneyland for Adults here!

 - Ultimate Guide to Disneyland and California Adventure for Adults

 - Ultimate Guide to Downtown Disney for Adults

 - Best Disneyland Good Neighbor Hotels for an Adults-Only Trip